A quadratic lower bound for 2DFAs against one-way liveness: Preparation

-Formally, the \textit{computation} of~$M$ from state~$p$ and from the $j$th symbol of string~$z$, denoted by $\comp_{M,p,j}(z)$, is the unique sequence $c=(q_t, j_t)_{0\leq t<1+m}$ of state-position pairs, called \textit{configurations}, where $0\leq m\leq\infty$; $q_0:=p$ and $j_0:=j$; and every next state~$q_{t+1}$ and position~$j_{t+1}$ are derived from~$\ggd$ and the current state~$q_t$ and symbol~$z_{j_t}$.
+Formally, the \textit{computation} of~$M$ from state~$p$ and ``the $j$th symbol of string~$z$'' (where $0\leq j\leq|z|\ppp1$), denoted by $\comp_{M,p,j}(z)$, is the unique sequence $c=(q_t, j_t)_{0\leq t<1+m}$ of state-position pairs, called \textit{configurations}, where $0\leq m\leq\infty$; $q_0:=p$ and $j_0:=j$; for all $0\leq t<m$, the $t$-th position satisfies $1\leq j_t\leq |z|$; and every next state~$q_{t+1}$ and position~$j_{t+1}$ are derived from~$\ggd$ and the current state~$q_t$ and symbol~$z_{j_t}$.
 If $m=\infty$, we say the computation \textit{loops}.
-Otherwise, $m$~is finite and the last position~$j_m$ is either $|z|\ppp1$ or~$0$, in which cases we say the computation \textit{hits right} or \textit{hits left} into~$q_m$, respectively.
-If $j=1$ or $j=|z|$, we get the \textit{left computation} and \textit{right computation} of~$M$ from~$p$ on~$z$, respectively, namely
+Otherwise, $m$~is finite and the last position~$j_m$ is either $|z|\ppp1$ or~$0$, in which cases we say the computation \textit{hits right} or \textit{hits left} into~$q_m$, respectively. \footnote{Note that, if the starting position~$j$ is~$0$, then the computation~$c$ starts at the imaginary position just to the left of the leftmost boundary of $z$, so it immediately hits left (into~$p$).
+Likewise, if $j=|z|\ppp1$, then $c$~starts at the imaginary position just to the right of the rightmost boundary of $z$, so it immediately hits right into~$p$.
+In both cases, it is $m=0$ and $c=\bigl((q_0,j_0)\bigr)=\bigl((p,j)\bigr)$. } If $j=1$ or $j=|z|$, we get the \textit{left computation} and \textit{right computation} of~$M$ from~$p$ on~$z$, respectively:\footnotemark

 Then the \textit{computation of~$M$ on $z$} is its left computation from~$q\start$ on $\lrend z$, in symbols

 and $M$~\textit{accepts}~$z$ if this computation hits right into~$q\accept$.
 As usual, $M$~\textit{solves} a language $L\subs\ggS\s$ if it accepts exactly its strings: $M$~accepts~$z\iff z\in L$.